top of page

 God's Goodness is His Glory

 Imagine the Glory of God as a person.
 Well He is.
-T he Holy Spirit - searching for you.
+The Holy Spirit - searching for you.
 What would He be thinking?
 From the perspective of the Glory of God In the quiet corners of the world, where hearts beat with silent hopes and dreams, the Glory of God wandered, seeking a vessel to shine upon.
 He was a gentle whisper, a soft light longing to be seen, not for His own sake, but to illuminate the path of those He touched.
-“I am the Glory that dwells beyond the stars, beyond t
+“I am the Glory that dwells beyond the stars, beyond th

 Mark Hutzler